 Alaska man charged with murder in 10-year-old girl's slaying

-ANCHORAGE, Alaska – An Alaska man tied to the disappearance of a 10-year-old girl who was later found dead was charged Monday with her slaying.
+ANCHORAGE, Alaska – An Alaska man was charged Monday in the death of a 10-year-old girl whose remains were found more than a week after she was reported missing.

 State prosecutors charged Peter Wilson of Kotzebue with first-degree murder, kidnapping, sexual abuse of a minor and tampering with evidence Monday in connection with the death of Ashley Johnson-Barr.
 An autopsy revealed signs of strangulation and sexual abuse, and DNA evidence also linked him to the crime, according to prosecutors.